dff-solutions/shell.me/README.md

   We care a lot about testing.
 That's why we also provide you with rich testing helpers.
   For instance, we have a TestConsole that you can use to write unit tests against custom commands.

+- it provides a way to run commands in a non interactive way.
+Remember when we talked about using shell.me to run repetitive tasks with the OS task scheduler?
+You really don't wan't the shell.me process to stay open when using shell.me in such a scenario.
+  Just add ```--non-interactive``` as an argument to the command and shell.me will immediately shut down after the command has finished.

+- it provides a rock solid way to prevent commands from running in parallel if you don't want that to happen!
+  Let's say you schedule a command to run every 10 seconds.
+However, the time consumption of the command itself might be hard to predict and you don't want commands to overlap themselves.
+The OS task scheduler (at least on Windows) provides a way to avoid overlapping of tasks but it really only looks up for the process name not to clash.
+However, if you are using shell.me to schedule a bunch of commands, you don't want to use that option because you *do* want multiple instances of shell.me to overlap!
+You just don't want that to happen for specific commands!
+If you don't want that to happen just add ```--allow-parallel=false``` as an argument to the command.
+  Shell.me automatically creates lock files in the shell.me directory that will prevent multiple instance of this command to run in parallel.

 - it's MIT licensed https://github.com/dff-solutions/shell.me/blob/master/LICENSE.md